24 Polish Books and Novels for Language Learners (2021)

 Genre: Short Stories

-There’s also a second Polish short stories book for beginners written by the same publisher, which can be found here.
+(There’s are additional Polish short stories books for beginners written by the same publisher, which can be found here.)

-You can also see the other 3 books in the series here:
+You can buy all of the books in the series here:

 Polish Books for Low-Intermediate Learners (B1)